highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 ### Creating a basic spawn script

-Save cube.js and create a new file called spawnCube.js.
+Save _cube.js_ and create a new file called _spawnCube.js_.

 We’ll start out this script the same way we did our original cube script, by defining the position where we want to spawn our cube.
-Then, we’ll define the new cube that will be generated when the spawnCube.js script is run.
+Then, we’ll define the new cube that will be generated when the _spawnCube.js_ script is run.

 ```javascript
 var position = Vec3.sum(MyAvatar.position, Quat.getFront(MyAvatar.orientation));